 Sand Down the Factory Finish

-Every Medicom Bearbrick comes with a factory paint or gloss finish.
-We sand this down entirely to create a raw, receptive surface for our custom paint.
-The key here is that simpler factory designs sand down much faster โ heavily printed or pre-painted variants take considerably more prep time, which is reflected in the commission timeline and complexity.
+Every Medicom Bearbrick arrives with a factory paint or gloss finish, and we sand this down completely to create a raw, receptive surface for our custom paint.
+Simpler factory designs sand down much faster, while heavily printed or pre-painted variants take considerably more prep time β which is why that's reflected in the commission timeline and complexity.

 Tip